-These tests are conducted on the qualification database.
+This test was conducted on the qualification database.
 The following steps were performed:

-1. The consistency condition described in section 3.3 was verified.

-2. The current count of the total number of records in the HISTORY table was determined giving hist1.

-3. A test to run ACID transactions on each of 10 execution streams was started such that each stream executes a different set of transactions.

-4. At least 100 ACID transactions were completed from each of the execution streams.

-5. While ACID transactions continued to be executed by all execution streams, the system was powered off by removing the power source.
-Once powered down, the system's enclosure was opened and one of the FusionIO Drive2 Flash Cards was removed.

-6. The system was powered back on and rebooted and the database was restarted.
+- 1. The consistency condition described in section 3.3 was verified. - 2.
+The current count of the total number of records in the HISTORY table was determined giving hist1. - 3.
+A test to run ACID transactions on each of 10 execution streams was started such that each stream executes a different set of transactions. - 4.
+At least 100 ACID transactions were completed from each of the execution streams. - 5.
+While ACID transactions continued to be executed by all execution streams, the system was powered down by removing the power source.
+Once powered down, the system's enclosure was opened and one of the FusionIO Drive2 Flash Cards was removed. - 6.
+The system was powered back on and rebooted and the database was restarted.

-7. Step 2 was performed giving hist2.
-It was verified that hist2 - hist1 was greater than or equal to the number of records in the success file.
-8. The consistency condition described in section 3.3 was verified.
+- 7. Step 2 was repeated giving hist2.
+It was verified that hist2 hist1 was greater than or equal to the number of records in the success file.
+The content of the history file was compared against the content of the execution streams' success files. - 8.
+The consistency condition described in section 3.3 was verified.

-3.5.2 Memory Failure
+3.5.2 Instantaneous Interruption & Memory Failure

-Guarantee the database and committed updates are preserved across failure of all or part of memory (loss of contents).
+Guarantee the database and committed updates are preserved across an instantaneous interruption (system crash/system hang) in processing which requires the system to reboot to recover or across the failure of all or part of memory (loss of contents).

-Tests in section 3.5.1 were used for Memory Loss test.
+The test in section 3.5.1 was used for the Instantaneous Interruption and the Memory Loss tests.